microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aks_stack_hci/aks_hci_powershell/_index.md

     $BSTR = [System.Runtime.InteropServices.Marshal]::SecureStringToBSTR($sp.Secret)
     $UnsecureSecret = [System.Runtime.InteropServices.Marshal]::PtrToStringAuto($BSTR)
     ```

+    Copy the Service Principal ApplicationId and Secret as you will need it for later on in the automation.

     > **Note: It is optional but highly recommended to scope the SP to a specific [Azure subscription and resource group](https://docs.microsoft.com/en-us/powershell/module/az.resources/new-azadserviceprincipal?view=azps-5.4.0)**